 Organ and Tissue Donation is one of the most regulated areas in health care.
-State and federal legislation is in place to provide the safest and most equality based system for allocation, distribution, and transplantation.
+State and federal legislation are in place to provide the safest and most equality based system for allocation, distribution, and transplantation.
 NJ Sharing Network operates in accordance with the regulations, laws and guidelines of federal, state and industry governing bodies.

 Federal & State Legislations